EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

   ![][EmotiBit-DataParser]
   - Open the EmotiBit data parser.
-  - The data perser is split into 3 main regions:
+  - The data parser is split into 3 main regions:
     - `Status Bar`: The Status bar on the EmotiBit data parser displays the state of the parser.
 It can either be `IDLE` or `PROCESSING`.
 The data parser is in the `PROCESSING` state when it is performing the conversion of a file.
 It is `IDLE` otherwise
     - `Process File Button`: Click on the button to load a file to process.
     - `Activity monitor`: This section displays data from the file which is being parsed.
 When the EmotiBit data parser is `IDLE` this section is blank.